postgres/postgres/contrib/pg_tde/documentation/docs/architecture.md

 * Encrypted internal keys and internal key mapping to tables
 * Information about the key providers

-Also, the `$PGDATA/pg_tde` directory has a special global section marked with the OID `607`, which includes the global key providers and global internal keys.
+Also, the `$PGDATA/pg_tde` directory has a special global section marked with the OID `1664`, which includes the global key providers and global internal keys.

 The global section is used for WAL encryption.
 Specific databases can use the global section too, for scenarios where users configure individual principal keys for databases but use the same global key provider.
 For this purpose, you must enable the global provider inheritance.

+The global default principal key uses the special OID `1663`.

 ### Key providers (principal key storage)

-Principal keys are stored externally in Key Management Stores (KMS).
+Principal keys are stored externally in a Key Management Services (KMS).
 In `pg_tde`a KMS is defined as an external key provider.

 The following key providers are supported: